hogpilot/vscode-debug-test/README.md

 From VS Code's debug options, choose `Launch Program`

+## The symptoms

+After 1 second, the `setTimeout` will launch a `new Worker` and the debugger will pause on the worker's thread.

 ## The issue

-After 3 seconds, the `setTimeout` will launch a `new Worker` and the debugger will pause on the worker's thread.
+Passing an empty `env` option to the `new Worker` seems to be the root cause.
+The specific key that seems to be the root cause is the `NODE_OPTIONS` key.
+By adding that into the environment object in the worker's options, it seems to fix the experience and the debugger doesn't pause unintentionally.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)